sktelecom/sktelecom.github.io/content/en/compliance/_index.md

 {{% alert color="warning" %}}

-Open source compliance artifacts for products prior to April 2021 were enclosed with each product/service.
+* Open source compliance artifacts for products prior to April 2021 were enclosed with each product/service.
+* SK Telecom complies with all requirements of ISO/IEC 5230. : [Compliant with ISO/IEC 5230:2020 OpenChain standard](./iso5230)

 {{% /alert %}}